andrew/ultimate-awesome/README.md

 - [awesome-openstreetmap](https://github.com/osmlab/awesome-openstreetmap) - 😎 Curated list of awesome OpenSteetMap-projects.
 - [awesome-electronjs-hacking](https://github.com/doyensec/awesome-electronjs-hacking) - A curated list of awesome resources about Electron.js (in)security.
 - [awesome-point-cloud-registration](https://github.com/XuyangBai/awesome-point-cloud-registration) - A curated list of point cloud registration.
+- [awesome-command-control](https://github.com/tcostam/awesome-command-control) - A collection of awesome Command & Control (C2) frameworks, tools and resources for post-exploitation and red teaming assignments.
 - [awesome-event-ids](https://github.com/stuhli/awesome-event-ids) - Collection of Event ID ressources useful for Digital Forensics and Incident Response.
 - [awesome-cryptokitties-bubble](https://github.com/cryptocopycats/awesome-cryptokitties-bubble) - Awesome CryptoKitties Bubble (Anno 2017) - Yes, Cute Little Cartoon Cats on the Blockchain!  - Digital collectibles secured on a distributed public database w/ crypto hashes.
 Learn by Example from the Real World - Buy!
 Sell!
 Hodl!
 Sire!.
 - [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .